Samuel Dexter: Later life

 He returned to Boston in 1805 and resumed the practice of law.
 He also invested in the Dedham Manufacturing Company.

 He left the Federalists and became a Democratic-Republican because he supported the War of 1812.
 He was an unsuccessful candidate for Governor of Massachusetts in 1814, 1815 and 1816.

 Dexter was an ardent supporter of the temperance movement and presided over its first formal organization in Massachusetts.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1800.

 Death and legacy

 Dexter died at the age of fifty-four in Athens, New York on May 4, 1816, ten days shy of his fifty-fifth birthday.
+This was also a day after his Secretary of War predecessor, Oliver Wolcott, died.
 He was buried at Mount Auburn Cemetery in Cambridge, Massachusetts.

 Simon Newton Dexter and Andrew Dexter Jr. were his nephews.

 Samuel W. Dexter, founder of Dexter, Michigan, was his son.

 Samuel Dexter is the namesake of Dexter, Maine.
 The USRC Dexter (1830) was named in his honor.